Section A - Key Terms

 Cadbury Fundraising will ask Grant winners to supply further information to help Cadbury Fundraising tell the winner’s story.

 Section E - General

-By submitting an application, the Applicant represents to Cadbury Fundraiser that it has observed all relevant statutory and other regulatory authority requirements in the formulation of its Application and that the proposed project, activity or initiative complies with all relevant statutory and other regulatory authority requirements.
+By submitting an application, the Applicant represents to Cadbury Fundraising that it has observed all relevant statutory and other regulatory authority requirements in the formulation of its Application and that the proposed project, activity or initiative complies with all relevant statutory and other regulatory authority requirements.

 2. Conditions binding:

 These Application Conditions are contractually binding on the Applicant and are governed by the laws of Victoria, Australia.

 Cadbury Fundraising will provide information via brochures, our website, via our sales consultants and when otherwise reasonably requested for further information on the application and assessment processes.

 Applicants need to investigate and understand the applications and assessment processes.

 Cadbury Fundraising may change any of these Application Conditions by notice to customers on the website.

 All information in relation to the Grants provided by Cadbury Fundraising is provided in good faith solely to assist the Applicant to submit an eligible application.
 Applicants must not use the information for any other purpose.
 All documents and copyright in all documents provided by Cadbury Fundraising to the Applicant belong to and remain the property of Cadbury Fundraising at all times.